dlandrum/HW7/README.md

-# HW7
+# Group5
-Homework 7 from CSCE 240
+Project 7 for CSCE 240